 Cash & Point Expense

-We used our HHonors points, earned from a few rounds of the Amex HHonors Surpass card and the Amex HHonors card.
+We used our HHonors points, earned from a few rounds of the Amex HHonors Surpass card (No longer available – see Top Offers Menu for current offers) and the Amex HHonors card.
 At 30,000 points per night, this is an excellent value.
 The cash price ranges from $185 per night for a basic room to $215 per night for a deluxe lake view room like ours, which is quite fair for the location and service at the hotel.
 At this hotel, we also utilized Hilton’s perk of booking four nights on points, then getting the fifth night free.

 Hotel Overview & Rooms